haiiliin/abqpy/docs/source/user/examples/sensitivity.md

 1. Return to the Part module.
 2. From the main menu bar, select **Feature -> Edit** and select the plate to edit.
 3. From the **Edit Feature** dialog box, select **Edit Section Sketch**.
-4. From the Sketcher toolbox, select the dimension tool and dimension the angle at the lower left corner of the plate as shown in {numref}`cmd-skew-dim`
+4. From the Sketcher toolbox, select the dimension tool and dimension the angle at the lower left corner of the plate as shown in [](#cmd-skew-dim)

 (cmd-skew-dim)=